Patseroni/Assignment-2_Startpage-Escape-Rooms/filterTest-protocol.md

 # Test Case C: Search & Type
 1. Browse to the page
+2. Click the button "Filter Challenges"
-2. Check the "include onsite challenges" checkbox
+3. Check the "include onsite challenges" checkbox
-3. Write a word from the description or the title of a challenge of your choise in the input box
+4. Write a word from the description or the title of a challenge of your choise in the input box
-4. Delete the text in the input box
+5. Delete the text in the input box

 Expected:
 * The "include onsite challenges" checkbox should be checked